-If you pay attention to Jim Cramer, he says we are beyond a correction in the market, he believes the Bull is now a Bear and signaling a recession.
+If you pay attention to Jim Cramer, he says we are beyond a correction in the market, he believes the Bull is now a Bear and signaling a recession and inflation.
 What tactics can be taken to insure your revenue in any market?...

 Dan Barron, director of sales for Barnstable Broadcasting in Memphis, sent me a copy of a memo he had sent to his GSMs; the memo embodies some of the tactics you must instill in your managers and salespeople to prosper in these economic times.
 Following is this memo in its entirety.
 You might want to copy it word for word and sent it out to your people.